Many people consider John Louis Perdrix (1926-2005) to be the “father” of NACAA.

 John worked tirelessly for more than thirty years to improve the quality of NACAA, and tried to make it a truly national conference for serious amateur astronomy in Australia and beyond.
 He also played an important role in promoting excellence in the wider amateur astronomy community by publishing the Australian Journal of Astronomy and the Journal of Astronomical History and Heritage.

-Following John’s death, the new NACAA Secretariat discussed creating a fitting memorial for John’s contributions to NACAA.
-It was decided in 2009 to create the John Perdrix Address – an invited presentation at each NACAA by a distinguished amateur astronomer.
+Following John’s death, the newly formed NACAA Secretariat discussed creating a fitting memorial for John’s contributions to NACAA.
+It was eventually decided in 2009 to create the John Perdrix Address – an invited presentation at each NACAA by a distinguished amateur astronomer.

 The Secretariat intends that the Address will recognise the contributions made by the speaker to NACAA and the amateur astronomical community in Australia.
 These are not limited to technical or observational contributions, which are recognised by other awards.
 They may also include such things as furthering the aims and objectives of NACAA, specific achievements, popularising astronomy in the community, organisational or creative contributions, etc.